 Mon - Fri: 8:00 am - 5:00 pm | 990 Criss Circle, Elk Grove Village, IL 60007

-Home intercom systems offer you extra security.
-They allow you to view and communicate with whomever is at your door prior to opening it; this keeps you and your loved ones safe.
-There are many different types of intercoms that offer a variety of different levels of security according to your needs.
+The right commercial intercom system can offer you extra security and give you invaluable peace of mind.
+They allow you to view and communicate with whoever is at your door prior to opening it; this keeps your business and your employees safe.
+There are many different types of commercial video intercom systems that offer a variety of different levels of security according to your needs.

 Wireless intercom systems transmit video and audio much like a stationary security camera placed at your door, an automated bouncer of sorts for your home.
 Some wireless intercoms use radio waves, but commonly they use the standard 802.11 wireless frequency.
 Wireless intercoms also allow people inside the home to communicate with each other using the intercom system.
 Wireless systems are portable and often less expensive than their wired counterparts, however, when investing in a wireless system it is important to ensure that it’s encrypted to prevent any tampering.
 These wireless intercoms can be used as doorbells and allow the person to communicate with a visitor without ever opening the door.